HardikShreays/REZOOM-Ultimate-Resume-builder/README.md

 1. **Create Account** - Sign up at http://localhost:3000/signup
 2. **Build Profile** - Add your experience, education, skills, and projects
+   - **Option A**: Manually add information through the dashboard
+   - **Option B**: Use the AI Chat Assistant to add information through conversation
+   - **Option C**: Upload your existing PDF resume and let AI extract the data
+   - **Option D**: Import your GitHub profile to automatically add projects
 3. **Generate Resume** - Go to Dashboard → Resume Builder
 4. **Choose Template** - Select from ATS-Friendly, Professional, or Creative
 5. **Download PDF** - Click "Download PDF" to get your professional resume

 **PDF Format**: Files are automatically named as `Resume-{YourName}.pdf`

+### AI Chat Assistant

+The AI Chat Assistant is your personal resume consultant powered by Google Gemini 2.0 Flash Lite:

+- **Natural Conversation**: Chat naturally about your career and resume
+- **Smart Data Entry**: Add experiences, projects, skills, and education through conversation
+- **Intelligent Filtering**: AI filters and optimizes your content for ATS compatibility
+- **Professional Rewriting**: Automatically rewrites descriptions to be more impactful
+- **Resume Generation**: Create resumes directly through chat
+- **GitHub Integration**: Import GitHub repositories by sharing your profile URL
+- **Social Links Extraction**: Automatically extracts and saves social profile links from your messages

+**Example Chat Commands**:
+- "Add my experience as a Software Engineer at Google from 2020 to 2023"
+- "Import my GitHub profile: https://github.com/username"
+- "Create a resume for a Software Engineer position"
+- "Add my project: E-commerce app built with React and Node.js"

 ---